wp-plugins/affiliates/readme.txt

 = How can I show affiliates information about their performance? =

+Detailed information on this is available on the [Affiliates Documentation](http://www.itthinx.com/documentation/affiliates/) pages.

 Note: You can create a page and embed a shortcode manually, or you can go to _Affiliates > Options_ and **press the _Generate_ button which will create the default Affiliate Area**.

+The number of hits on an affiliate's link can be shown with the [affiliates_hits] shortcode.

+The number of visits on an affiliate's link can be shown with the [affiliates_visits] shortcode.

 Your affiliates will want to know how much they will and have earned and how many referrals they have made.